A Comprehensive Guide to the Stages of Menopause

 You can also speak to your doctor about hormone replacement therapy (HRT).

-HRT is a medical treatment that involves replacing hormones — such as estrogen and progesterone — to reduce menopause-related symptoms in women.
+HRT is a medical treatment that involves replacing hormones – such as estrogen, progesterone and testosterone – to reduce menopause-related symptoms in women.

-This treatment method aims to balance hormone levels and manage hot flashes, night sweats, mood swings, and other discomforts.
+This treatment method aims to balance hormone levels and manage acute symptoms such as, hot flashes, night sweats, mood swings, and vaginal dryness.
+It can also protect against bone loss, cardiovascular and metabolic health decline, improve skin and hair and improve women’s vitality and quality of life.

-That’s why its use should be carefully evaluated based on an individual's medical history and needs.
+Each woman should be evaluated on an individual basis by a qualified healthcare provider to discuss medical history and needs.

-Regular check-ups and consultations with your doctor are essential for safe and optimal HRT management.
+Regular check-ups and consultations with your provider are essential for safe and optimal HRT management.

 Postmenopause

-During postmenopause, hormones stabilize at lower levels, and most menopausal symptoms start to resolve.
+During postmenopause, hormones stabilize at undetectable levels, and most menopausal vasomotor symptoms start to resolve.

 It’s important to note that some women may still experience some menopause-related changes and need to take specific considerations during this phase.
 These include:

-Hormonal changes: Estrogen and progesterone levels remain relatively low during postmenopause, which can affect various aspects of your health — such as the metabolism.
+• Hormonal changes: Estrogen and progesterone levels remain undetectable during postmenopause, which can affect various aspects of your health – such as the metabolism.
 It’s important to take steps to manage the effect of these changes.

 Remember that postmenopause will be different for everyone.
-If you have any questions or concerns during this stage, discuss them with your doctor.
+If you have any questions or concerns during this stage, discuss them with your healthcare provider.

 What can you expect after this stage?